-Revolutionary treatments discovered by the Fordham Laboratory for Familial Dysautonomia Research have helped children and adults with FD live healthier lives with greatly improved autonomic stability.
+Revolutionary treatment breakthroughs discovered by the Fordham Laboratory for Familial Dysautonomia Research have helped children and adults with FD live healthier lives with greatly improved autonomic stability.

 The hallmark of these treatments is that they treat the underlying cause of the disease, rather than just treat the symptoms.

 Prior to these systemic treatments, the medical community could only rely on a variety of individual treatments for individual symptoms.
 For example, to combat low blood pressure, patients were prescribed Florinef.
 To combat high blood pressure, patients were prescribed Clonidine.
 Even today, to combat chronic morning nausea, some patients use Valium daily.

 Note that patients taking daily Valium and some other medications to treat individual symptoms do not experience the benefit of the treatments outlined below.